Travel Under Quarantine: Tour St Petersburg from Home

 If you look closely, at the very center of the dome, you will see a beautiful white dove “soaring” over the building, representing a holy Spirit and the idea that the God is looking over Russia.

-Ballets in the Mariinsky Theater
+Mariinsky Theater Ballets

 The Mariinsky theater’s website has virtual tours of both the original and new buildings.
 In these tours, you can explore the theater’s interior and enjoy the views from every angle.
 You can even “climb” on stage!